Fully updated in January 2024

-Dominica truly is a hidden gem among Caribbean holiday destinations.
-Beautiful black sand beaches, impressive waterfalls, great hiking opportunities, unusual natural attractions and a fascinating traditional culture all combine to make this one of the most unique islands in the Lesser Antilles.
-Add to that the incredibly welcoming and laid-back locals, and you’ll probably end up not wanting to leave this tropical paradise.
+Dominica truly is a hidden gem among Caribbean destinations.
+Beautiful black sand beaches, impressive waterfalls, great hiking opportunities, unusual natural attractions and a fascinating traditional culture all combine to make this one of my favourite islands in the Lesser Antilles.

-Thus, one week is the minimum amount you should spend on this beautiful and multifaceted island.
-Two weeks would be even better to really get a feel for the place and settle into its special groove.
-Read on to find out how to make the best of your stay in this tropical paradise!
+Despite the small size, you should spend at least one week on this beautiful and multifaceted island, to see the highlights, get a feel for the place and settle into its special groove.
+Read on for my personal guide on how to make the best of your stay in this tropical paradise!

 This post may contain affiliate links, and I might earn a small commission at no additional cost to you.
 For more info, click here.